-We are data nerds at TCG, and we love helping organizations develop and implement evaluation plans to assess their change by using a four-step process.
+We are data nerds at TCG, and we love helping organizations develop and implement evaluation plans to assess their change using a four-step process.

 Program Evaluation in Four Steps: